ChuyangXiao/-Capstone-Project-Elsevier-1/README.md

 The Data Analysis and Data Collection Folders contain notebooks for exploratory data analysis from raw data and some data collection techniques.

+Please refer to our poster and project report for more information.